hddm-devs/hddm/README.rst

 -------

-The easiest way is to download and install the `Enthought Python Distribution`_ which has a free version for academic use.
+The easiest way is to download and install the `Enthought Python Distribution`_ which is free for academic use.

 After this open cmd.exe and type ::